CinoDelta/MechaMonsters/README.md

 To compile it, just execute in the command prompt

 `
-cd [folder directory of APCSPROJECT] javac *.java
+cd [folder directory of APCSPROJECT], then javac *.java
 `
 However, you should also pull the class files as well.
 But compile to be safe.